Those Voracious Voles!

 e.
 I have looked and not found a similar exclusion bait station cheaper than that offered on the website previously cited.

 3. Trapping voles can be successful if you are persistent.
-This video gives some great instructions on trapping voles click here.
+This video gives some great instructions on trapping voles.

-7. Plant What The Critters Don’t Eat – I’ve discovered a new love for daffodils – poisonous to rodents and deer, you can safely plant and enjoy the fruits of your labour.
-There are thousands of different varieties: Doubles, multiblooms, different colours, shapes and blooming times, and even fragrant ones.
+7. Plant What the Critters Don’t Eat – I’ve discovered a new love for daffodils – poisonous to rodents and deer, you can safely plant and enjoy the fruits of your labour.
+There are thousands of different varieties: Doubles, multiblooms, different colors, shapes, and blooming times, and even fragrant ones.
 I’ve planted three new varieties on my property and can’t wait to see them.

 I would love to hear how others have fared in their battles with this pest.
 Are you emerging victorious and if so how did you manage it?